perpetual-education-personal/order-of-importance/README.md

 There's this other Quora answer Derek wrote - that also has the order of things [here](https://perpetual.education/in-what-order-should-i-learn-design-and-development-for-the-web/)

+There's also Study Hall: which - has a lot of these prompts already.
+If we go over it with you, will you be able to answer the questions?
+Have you done any of the prompts there?

 We expect most of these to point to the projects that are already in the DFTW curriculum but that we can also suggest more projects too.

 These things are the things you need to know.
 When you're learning so many things - it can be tricky to stay centered.
 So, here's a list.
 We're going to try our best to give you ways to prove your understanding of these - but if we don't: It's your job to make sure you feel confident with this.
 Figure out a way to prove it to _yourself_.
 That's when you'll _really_ **know** you know it.
 If all else fails, practice.
 And ask for help to see things from a different prospective that might click.